ruankie/rag-qa/README.md

 3. [Install Python 3](https://www.python.org/downloads/) on your machine
 4. Create a virtual environment for your project using the command `poetry install`.
 This will install all the basic dependencies specified in your `pyproject.toml` file.
 5. Set up your API keys in a file called `.env` (see `.env.example` for an example)
+6. When you run your backend and frontend containers locally, use `docker compose up --build` to ensure the latest changes are reflected in the containers.